-The P.L.
-116, Division X Work Group provided guidance for child welfare staff to use as they meet with youth, to assist them in explaining the options available to youth, as well as helping staff make a thorough inquiry with youth to ensure a comprehensive assessment of pandemic related needs.
+Additionally, Nevada's statewide P.L.
+116, Division X Work Group continued to meet weekly through September 30, 2021.
+P.L.
+116 updates are provided regularly via the monthly statewide IL meetings.
 In addition, the P.L.
 116, Division X Work Group came to a consensus around tracking methodology, to be certain that we have a thorough understanding of the needs of youth across the state related to the pandemic, as well as the specific efforts undertaken to meet those needs.